 People who are interested in watching the barn move are encouraged to view stage 2 of the process, when the barn will move from the parking lot, up Mt.
 Werner Rd.
 This will occur Thursday, October 18, between 11:30 am to 12 pm and is expected to take 2 to 2½ hours.
 Crews anticipate having the barn placed in its new location between 2pm to 3pm, with detours reopening during that same time frame.

 For those wishing to watch the transition to its new location, it is suggested to park in the Meadows Lot and view the process from the sidewalk/bike path on the south side of Mt.
 Werner Drive.
 Spectators may also use the outer portion of Mt.
 Werner Circle across from the new site.
 Please stay off the road at all times.

-Save Arnold Barn (SAB) is a community action group whose aim is to work constructively with the Owners, City entities, URAAC, Steamboat Ski Corporation, and other interested parties to preserve the iconic Arnold Barn and enable it to serve the Steamboat Springs community in the future.
+Save Arnold Barn (SAB) is a community action group whose aim is to work constructively with the City entities, URAAC, Steamboat Ski Corporation, and other interested parties to preserve and rehabilitate the iconic Arnold Barn and enable it to serve the Steamboat Springs community in the future.

 To preserve and rehabilitate the Arnold Barn as an important piece of Steamboat history that honors the ranching community and is used as a vehicle for educating the public about local ranching